hakula139/Y86-64-Simulator/lib/README.md

 ##### 2.1.2 output_dir

-*Optional.* `output_dir` is the directory for all outputs.
-Please make sure it exists.
-By default it will be set to the root folder of the executable `sim`.
+*Optional.* `output_dir` is the directory for all outputs, which is set to the root folder of executable `sim` by default.
+Please make sure the directory already exists.

 #### 2.2 Examples